 Imagine a young Canadian Sikh man’s surprise when a selfie which he took in 2014 implicated his role in the tragic Paris shooting on Friday night.
 The selfie which Jubbal took in his bathroom mirror, like many people his age, was edited on Photoshop.
 The reflection of Jubbal’s iPad in the mirror was changed into the Quran and a suicide bomber’s vest was added over his shirt.
 An object looking like a sex toy was also added to the background.

-This adapted photograph, which was most likely chosen as Jubbal is wearing a turban and has a full beard, was published by various media outlets labelling this innocent man as an ISIS terrorist; taking part in Friday night’s shocking events in Paris which left 129 dead and hundreds more injured.
-Just to be clear, my problem here is not with Photoshop, I am assured it is wonderful software and my appreciation for it would probably increase if I knew how to use it!!!
-I do, however, take issue with those that would lay blame on an innocent man, wrongly identifying him as a terrorist, seemingly because of his religious convictions.
+This adapted photograph, which was most likely chosen as Jubbal is wearing a turban and has a full beard, was published by various media outlets labelling this innocent man as an ISIS terrorist.
+Accusing him of taking part in Friday night’s shocking events in Paris which left 129 dead and hundreds more injured.
+Just to be clear, my problem here is not with Photoshop, I am assured it is wonderful software and my appreciation for it would probably increase if I knew how to use it.
+I do, however, take issue with those that would lay blame on an innocent man.
+Wrongly identifying him as a terrorist, seemingly because of his religious convictions.

 In response to what has happened Jubbal has responded “Sikh articles of faith, such as our turbans and beards, represent a commitment to universal justice, equality, and helping others (seva), yet Sikhs continue to be mistakenly and offensively associated with terrorist networks abroad,”.
 This is just one of (I’m sure) many wrongful identifications of religious people as religious fundamentalists who use violence to achieve their aims.
 This wrongful identification has at its root, to my mind, ignorance of the peace and respect preached by religion.
 As a society we are too quick to judge, not quick enough to forgive and too eager to point the finger.